g1san/Agents-for-Vulnerable-Dockers-and-related-Benchmarks/benchmark_logs/GPT-4o/5th-benchmark-session/notes.md

 All ok, **exploit works**, there is just no file to read in the desired path.
 To make it work just add ROOT/WEB-INF/something.xml file inside 'webapps' folder.
 Adding this also allows Docker Scout to spot the CVE

 ## CVE-2021-41773
-There seems to be nothing wrong, correct services and versions are used, but Docker Scout does not find the CVE, **to test exploit**.
-Moreover, as usual, 'SOFT' service _ubuntu_ is not included in the Docker
+There seems to be nothing wrong, correct services and versions are used, but Docker Scout does not find the CVE, probably because it has problem analyzing images using _httpd_, since no CVEs are identified.
+**Exploit works** if line 34 of _httpd.conf_ is changed to 'Require all granted' Moreover, as usual, 'SOFT' service _ubuntu_ is not included in the Docker

 ## CVE-2021-42013
 Web search results are ok, but the container hosting _httpd_ cannot be stabilised.
 Moreover, as usual, 'SOFT' service 'ubuntu' is not included in the Docker

 ## CVE-2021-43798
-There seems to be nothing wrong, correct services and versions are used, but Docker Scout does not find the CVE, **to test exploit**.
+There seems to be nothing wrong, correct services and versions are used, but Docker Scout does not find the CVE.
+**Exploit works**

 ## CVE-2021-44228
 Web search results are ok, but the container hosting _log4j_ cannot be stabilised